opsschool/curriculum/config_management.rst

 were carefully hand-built to purpose, rarely replaced, and provided a unique set of services to their users.

-The rise of free Unix-like OSes and commodity x86 hardware, coupled with the increasing demands to scale booming Internet services meant the old paradigms of capturing configuration were no longer adequate.
+The rise of free Unix-like Operating Systems and commodity x86 hardware, coupled with the increasing demands to scale booming Internet services meant the old paradigms of capturing configuration were no longer adequate.
 Lore kept in text files, post-bootstrap shell scripts, and tales told around the proverbial campfire